GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Online Case Study

-As shown in the Figure~\ref{subfig:mask_rate},Across four rounds of information masking with increasing privacy coverage (high-risk, medium-risk, low-risk, and task-necessary privacy exemption), the proportions of masked privacy information reached 3.0\%, 11.9\%, 48.0\%, and 25.5\%, respectively.
+Across four rounds of information masking with increasing privacy coverage, the proportions of masked privacy information reached 3.0\%, 11.9\%, 48.0\%, and 25.5\%, respectively.
 This observation suggests that even within a general benchmark environment like MobileWorld, privacy exposure is non-negligible.
-Variations in task progression lead to distinct distributions of privacy risks under different privacy protection levels.
-The change in task accuracy shows that all levels of risk influence task completion, with medium-risk privacy exerting the strongest effect.
 Compared with configurations that mask only non-essential privacy information, allowing agents to access task-necessary privacy indeed leads to higher task success rates.
 Although disclosing necessary privacy achieves better performance than medium- and high-risk masking settings while covering a broader range of privacy content, the resulting success rates remain substantially lower than those of unprotected agents.
-This performance gap is primarily attributable to limitations in upstream privacy detection, where missed detections and false positives cause either insufficient or excessive masking of task-critical information.
-Similar phenomena have been observed in automatic editing and text-aware masking systems, in which imperfect detectors may either leak sensitive content or remove contextual information required by downstream tasks~\cite{orekondy2018automatic,kotey2024textaware,mask2}.